IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 ## Extra Credit

 - Implement an additional logger.
 This logger must be unit tested.
 Some options to consider could be one that uses `System.Console` or `System.Diagnostics.Trace` ❌✔
+- Implement the factory pattern using static abstract methods on a Logger interface instead.

 ## Relevant APIs to know about